SoFi Invest and Acorns are two popular investing platforms for new-age investors.

-As mentioned earlier, SoFi breaks their service down into 3 parts.
-These three categories are: Active Investing, Automated Investing and Crypto.
+As mentioned earlier, SoFi breaks its service down into 3 parts.
+These three categories are Active Investing, Automated Investing, and Crypto.

 By choosing to invest with SoFi, you become part of the SoFi investing community, a group full of perks that are second-to-none.
 When you join, you get several benefits like career coaching, financial planning advice, a paid referral program, discounts on other SoFi products, and more.

-You can invest in dollar amounts instead of numbers of shares.
+You can invest in terms of dollar amounts instead of numbers of shares.

-In addition to trading individual stocks, SoFi Invest also lets you purchase ETFs.
-Listed below are the ETF options available for members:
+In addition to trading individual stocks, SoFi also creates its own ETFs which you can purchase on the platform.
+Listed below are some of the ETF options available for members:

 For people investing for the long-haul of retirement or are saving up for a particular goal, SoFi Automated Investing is a great choice.
 When you sign up as a member and complete a short questionnaire, SoFi will build and manage a portfolio for you with no management fee.

 Through this option, you can tackle short- and long-term goals and feel confident you will meet them with SoFi’s regular rebalancing of your portfolios.
 Because these portfolios were created with risk tolerance in mind, each one is diversified in order to give you the best path forward to reach your goals.